tektutor/devops-dec-2023/README.md

 <pre>
 Password is Password@1
 </pre>
-Yoou may be prompted to change the password, you may change the password to rps@12345 as it would be convenient to use a common password while troubleshooting during the training.
+You may be prompted to change the password, you may change the password to rps@12345 as it would be convenient to use a common password while troubleshooting during the training.

 Login credentials for your RPS CentOS Lab machine
 <pre>